gehoumi/terraform-google-ciscoasav-vm/README.md

 - Inside interface — Used to connect the ASAv to inside hosts.
 - Outside interface — Used to connect the ASAv to the public network.

+The [Google Terraform Network Module](https://registry.terraform.io/modules/terraform-google-modules/network/google/latest) can be used to provision a project with the necessary VPC Networks and Subnets.

 ## Examples